Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 ![wxo tool import from file openapi web search](images/wxo-tool-import-from-file-openapi-web-search.png)

 29- On the Import tool page, upload the [**websearch_openapi.json**](tools/websearch_openapi.json) file (annotated with red rectangle) located in the tools folder and click **Next** (annotated with red arrow).

+>**Note: You must first download the API file locally by opening the file in new browser window and selecting the `Download raw file` option as you did in step 17.**

 ![wxo web search agent tool import openapi](images/wxo-web-search-agent-tool-import-openapi.png)